BBC's Olympic draw to hit ITV ad revenues

-LONDON ITV, Britain's biggest free-to-air commercial broadcaster, said it expected ad revenues to dip in the summer, when many viewers will be watching the Olympics on the rival BBC, overshadowing a 3 percent rise in the first half.
+LONDON ITV (ITV.L), Britain's biggest free-to-air commercial broadcaster, said it expected ad revenues to dip in the summer, when many viewers will be watching the Olympics on the rival BBC, overshadowing a 3 percent rise in the first half.

 The broadcaster, home to soap opera Coronation Street and period drama Downton Abbey, said advertising revenue would be down 10 percent in July, 11 percent in August and between flat and down 5 percent in September, resulting in a broadly flat overall performance for the nine months to end-September.